Central Cascades Winter Recreation Council

 Crystal Springs / Erling Stordahl - There are snowshoe routes winding through the ski area.
 Please stay off the ski grooming.

 Cabin Creek - South Loop - the South Loop trail is great for beginners and reached from the far parking lot, occasionally groomed for multi-use.
 Mt.
-Amabilis is a very popular ski area, and very crowded, you may want to snowshoe elsewhere where you can get away from the crowds.
+Amabilis is a very popular ski area, and very crowded, you may want to snowshoe elsewhere where you can get away from the ski crowds.
 You also need the special grooming sticker to park here.

 Lake Easton State Park - Relaxed atmosphere, snowshoe through the campgrounds or along the lake shore next to the groomed snowmobile trail (lightly used) to the outside of the groomed trail.
 In this area, the forest is open enough to go explore.
+You might even see wintering swans on the lake.

 French Cabin Creek pullout - small area for easy snowshoeing